z4zzaman/Android-AIDL-Demo/README.md

 - Quick and complete summary of An Android example showing the way on how to implementing AIDL.
 - Client application (DemoClient) request for add, substract and Multiply of two number to server application (DemoServer)
 - Server application after calculation return data to Client application
-- There are another example how to register AIDL interface callback to receive data from server periodically
+- There are another example how to register AIDL interface callback to receive data in client from server periodically